xyalicemiao/Real-Estate-Toronto/README.md

 Nowadays real estate is getting more and more expensive in Toronto and we need more social housing.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.

 ## File Structure